 This course is delivered online and uses the Department’s online assignment submission system (for the course asignment).
 In order to meet course requirements, students will need access to the Internet and a computer meeting our recommended minimum computer specification.

 In addition to the IT Requirements outlined above, students are currently required to download and install R and QED Statistics.
 R is increasingly used by ecologists, biologists and environmental managers to handle data (full instructions on how to download this software is available from the R website).
 Access to QED Statistics is provided as part of the course, however this software is not compatible with Mac or Linux operating systems.
 Alternative software to QED Statistics is currently being researched; where possible, students are encouraged to use R in the Data Analysis course if they are using Mac or Linux systems.
 Students wishing to use QED Statistics on Mac or Linux systems are advised by the programme developer Pisces Conservation Ltd to consider Windows emulation software, such as Bootcamp, to run a Windows system on their machine.
 For further information and a full system specification please visit the Pisces Conservation Ltd website.

-The teaching time frame covers 5 weeks, a slower paced 10 week course is scheduled for 25 February 2015.
-The content covered is roughly comparable to 1 week full-time study, students can expect to engage with and contribute to the course for around 10-15 hours per week depending on whether it is taken for credit or not.
-The course tutor will engage online for no less than 6 hours per week, this is usually distributed across each week and will focus on particular topics and activities.
+The teaching time frame covers 10 weeks, a faster paced 5 week course is scheduled for 29 October 2014.
+The content covered is roughly comparable to 1 week full-time study, students can expect to engage with and contribute to the course for around 5-7 hours per week depending on whether it is taken for credit or not.
+The course tutor will engage online for no less than 3 hours per week, this is usually distributed across each week and will focus on particular topics and activities.